 Local Artist and Ceramicist, Debbie Reichard, provides artistic direction and administrative support for the studio.
 She can be reached by email at email@example.com

 Location: The studio is located in the basement of 1938 Hall, on the right at the bottom of the first entryway stairs.

 Access: The studio has regular open hours that vary each semester.
 We try to have the studio open one evening a week as well on the weekend.
-The studio is open to all students, both graduate and undergraduate, as well as to all Princeton faculty and staff.

 Wilson College's Ceramic Studio played host this past spring to a freshman seminar that explored archaeological approaches to pottery techniques.